Air India 'urinating' incident victim says crew made her confront, negotiate with perpetrator | Law-Order

 - India

-After standing for 20 minutes, the victim was offered a small seat used by airline staff where she sat for about two hours.
+After standing for 20 minutes, the woman was offered a small seat used by airline staff where she sat for about two hours.
 She was then asked to return to her own seat.
-When she refused, the victim was offered the steward's seat for the rest of the journey, the FIR stated.
-Later, the flight staff informed the victim that the offender wanted to apologise to her.
+When she refused, she was offered the steward's seat for the rest of the journey, the FIR stated.
+Later, the flight staff informed the woman that the offender wanted to apologise to her.
 In response, she said that she did not wish to interact with him or see his face and wanted him to be arrested on arrival.

 ''...However, the crew brought the offender before me against my wishes and we were made to sit opposite each other in the crew seats.
 I was stunned when he started crying and profusely apologising to me, begging me not to lodge a complaint against him because he is a family man and did not want his wife and child to be affected by this incident. ''In my already distraught state, I was further disoriented by being made to confront and negotiate with the perpetrator of the horrific incident in close quarters,'' the FIR stated.